mraleph/mraleph.github.com/_posts/2018-02-03-maybe-you-dont-need-rust-to-speed-up-your-js.md

 There are few things to notice here:

 * the version that uses caching is slower than anything else on both V8 and SpiderMonkey.
-Its performance degrades steeply as number of cache entries growth - while performance of non-caching versions does not depend on that;
+Its performance degrades steeply as number of cache entries grows - while performance of non-caching versions does not depend on that;
-* on SpiderMonkey it pays off to convert string into typed array as part of parsing, while on V8 character access is fast enough - so it only pays off to use array if you can move string-to-array convertion out of benchmark (e.g. you load your data into typed arrays to begin with);
+* on SpiderMonkey it pays off to convert string into typed array as part of parsing, while on V8 character access is fast enough - so it only pays off to use array if you can move string-to-array conversion out of the benchmark (e.g. you load your data into typed arrays to begin with);

-I was curious if V8 team did any active work recently to improve `charCodeAt` performance - because I remembered rather vividly that for example Crankshaft never made an effort to specialize `charCodeAt` for a particular string representation at a call-site and instead expanded `charCodeAt` into a large chunk of code handling many different string representations, which made loading characters from strings slower than loading elements from typed arrays.
+I was curious if V8 team did any work recently to improve `charCodeAt` performance - as I remembered rather vividly that Crankshaft never made an effort to specialize `charCodeAt` for a particular string representation at a call-site and instead expanded `charCodeAt` into a large chunk of code handling many different string representations, making loading characters from strings slower than loading elements from typed arrays.

-I trawled V8 issue tracker and found few issues like:
+I trawled V8 issue tracker and found few active issues like these:

 * [Issue 6391: StringCharCodeAt slower than Crankshaft](https://bugs.chromium.org/p/v8/issues/detail?id=6391);
 * [Issue 7092: High overhead of String.prototype.charCodeAt in typescript test](https://bugs.chromium.org/p/v8/issues/detail?id=7092);
 * [Issue 7326: Performance degradation when looping across character codes of a string](https://bugs.chromium.org/p/v8/issues/detail?id=7326);

-All of them actively being worked on, some updates linking to commits from late January 2018 and onward.
-Out of curiousity I decided to rerun my microbenchmark in Chrome Beta and compare against Chrome Dev
+Some of the comments on these issues reference commits from late January 2018 and onward, which indicated to me that performance of `charCodeAt` is being actively worked on.
+Out of curiosity I decided to rerun my microbenchmark in Chrome Beta and compare against Chrome Dev

 ![Different Decodes](/images/2018-02-03/different-decodes-v8s.png)

-This comparison indeed shows that all those commits by the V8 team were not for nothing: performance of `charCodeAt` improved drastically from version `6.5.254.21` to `6.6.189`.
-Comparing "no cache" and "using array" lines we can see that in an older V8 `charCodeAt` behaved so much worse that it made total sense to put an additional overhead and convert the string into `Uint8Array` just to access it faster.
-This does not pay off anymore.
+This comparison does in fact confirm that all those commits by the V8 team were not for nothing: performance of `charCodeAt` improved drastically from version `6.5.254.21` to `6.6.189`.
+Comparing "no cache" and "using array" lines we can see that on an older V8 `charCodeAt` behaved so much worse that it made sense to convert the string into `Uint8Array` just to access it faster.
+However the overhead of doing this conversion inside the parse does not pay off anymore in a newer V8.

-However it still pays off to use an array as long as you don't have to pay the convertion cost.
+However it still pays off to use an array instead of a string as long as you don't have to pay the conversion cost.
 Why is that?
 To figure that out I run the following code in tip-of-the tree V8:

 ```js
 function foo(str, i) {